JSeligstein/chip8/README.md

 * hex numbers can be indicated with $ or 0x
 * you can define explicit bytes with .ds <byte1>, <byte2> in even number of bytes
 * .ds must be at the start of a line
+* you can store an address by NAME=address at the beggining of a line and use it like a label

 Assembly should be passed in and it takes an output file as a command line arg.
 If that arg is "-t" then it will output human readable bytes instead.